KeplerGO/kepler-3d-printing-model/README.md

 We encourage you to open a [pull request](pulls) to add additional tips!

 ## Credits
-The 3D puzzle model files in this repository were derived from the [http://kepler.nasa.gov/multimedia/3dmodels/](original 3D Model Files made available on the NASA Kepler website).
+The 3D puzzle model files in this repository were derived from the original files found at  [http://kepler.nasa.gov/multimedia/3dmodels/](http://kepler.nasa.gov/multimedia/3dmodels/).
 For the purpose of making them suitable for 3D printing, the original model files were scaled and simplified for durability.

-Credits:
+Credits for this effort belong to:

-NASA Ames SpaceShop Rapid Prototyping Facility
+* NASA Ames SpaceShop Rapid Prototyping Facility
  * Randall Ticknor
  * Alex Mazhari

-Kepler team:
+* Kepler team:
  * Charlie Sobeck
  * Wendy Stenzel

 The following software was used to create the printable files:
 * Blender 2.77